-- Restarting the installer after a failed connection - Cannot launch the cluster view link - Starting and stopping processes for the Veritas InfoScale products - Installer cannot create UUID for the cluster - LLT startup script displays errors - The vxfentsthdw utility fails when SCSI TEST UNIT READY command fails - Issues during fencing startup on VCS cluster nodes set up for server-based fencing
+- Restarting the installer after a failed network connection - Cannot launch the cluster view link - Starting and stopping processes for the Veritas InfoScale products - Installer cannot create UUID for the cluster - LLT startup script displays errors - The vxfentsthdw utility fails when SCSI TEST UNIT READY command fails - The GAB program reports incorrect membership results with existing iptable rules - Issues during fencing startup on VCS cluster nodes set up for server-based fencing

-Restarting the installer after a failed connection
+Restarting the installer after a failed network connection

-If an installation is killed because of a failed connection, you can restart the installer to resume the installation.
-The installer detects the existing installation.
-The installer prompts you whether you want to resume the installation.
-If you resume the installation, the installation proceeds from the point where the installation failed.
+If an installation is aborted because of a failed network connection, restarting the installer will detect the previous installation.
+The installer prompts to resume the installation.
+If you choose to resume the installation, the installer proceeds from the point where the installation aborted.
+If you choose not to resume, the installation starts from the beginning.